takahideiwai/Crypto/_episodes/02-rsa.md

 Bob receives a message M = "Launch a missile." from Alice, with her signature S. We know that Alice’s public key is (e, n).
 Please verify whether the signature is indeed Alice’s or not.
 The public key and signature (hexadecimal) are listed in the following:

 ~~~
-M = Launch a missle.
+M = Launch a missile.
 S = 643D6F34902D9C7EC90CB0B2BCA36C47FA37165C0005CAB026C0542CBDB6802F
 e = 010001 (this hex value equals to decimal 65537)
 n = AE1CD4DC432798D933779FBD46C6E1247F0CF1233595113AA51B450F18116115
 ~~~
 {: .source}

-Suppose that the signature in is corrupted, such that the last byte of the signature changes from *2F* to *3F*, i.e, there is only one bit of change.
+Suppose that the signature is corrupted, such that the last byte of the signature changes from *2F* to *3F*, i.e, there is only one bit of change.
 Please repeat this task, and describe what will happen to the verification process.

 ### Task 6: Manually Verifying an X.509 Certificate
 In this task, we will manually verify an X.509 certificate using our program.
-An X.509 contains data about a public key and an issuer’s signature on the data.
+An X.509 contains data about the public key and an issuer’s signature on the data.
 We will download a real X.509 certificate from a web server, get its issuer’s public key, and then use this public key to verify the signature on the certificate.
 #### Step 1: Download a certificate from a real web server.
-We use the www.example.org server in this document.
+We used the www.example.org server in this document.
 Students should choose a different web server that has a different certificate than the one used in this document (it should be noted that www.example.com share the same certificate with www.example.org).
-We can download certificates using browsers or use the following command:
+We can download certificates using browsers or using the following command:

 ~~~
 $ openssl s_client -connect www.example.org:443 -showcerts